Skip to main content

 Popular posts from this blog

-Pseudomonas aeruginosa is a pathogen found in dirt.
-It has become more commonly associated with hospital-related infections, including those such as ventilator-associated pneumonia.
-(Lima et al., 2017) It is also known for being particularly hard to kill because of its high intrinsic antibiotic resistance.
-Staphylococcus epidermidis and Staphylococcus aureus are considered two of the most prevalent pathogens in hospital-related infections.
-These strains of Staphylococcus usually are part of the human microbiota, and they can contaminate medical instruments and implants and cause infections.
+Staphylococcus aureus is considered one of the most prevalent pathogens in hospital-related infections.
+This strain of Staphylococcus are apart of the human microbiota, and they can contaminate medical instruments and implants and cause infections.
 (Chessa et al., 2016) Certain strains of Staphylococcus Aureus have gained the ability to resist the antibiotic methicillin.
 This strain is known as methicillin-resistant Staphylococcus Aureus (MRSA).
 (Kot et al., 2020) Due to the increased emergence of antibiotic-resistant bacteria, finding new ways to combat these pathogens has become essential.
-Their ability to form biofilms makes each of these b...
+Their ability to form biofilms makes each of these bacteria difficult.
+Biofilm formation is one of the leading contributors to antibiotic resistance and hospital-related infections.
+The biofilm allows bacteria to stick and multiply on medical instruments.
+Biofilms comprise extracellular polymeric substance (EPS), S. Epidermis, and S. Aureus biofilms, which are polysaccharides, amyloids, and pro...